40 Best Essays of All Time (Including Links & Writing Tips)

 Now immerse yourself in the world of essays

 By reading the essays from the list above, you’ll become a better writer, a better reader, but also a better person.
 An essay is a special form of writing.
-In fact, it is the only literary form that I know of that is an absolute requirement for career or educational advancement.
-Nowadays, you can use an AI essay writer, or an AI essay generator that will get the writing done for you, but if you have personal integrity and strong moral principles, avoid doing this at all costs.
+It is the only literary form that I know of that is an absolute requirement for career or educational advancement.
+Nowadays, you can use an AI essay writer or an AI essay generator that will get the writing done for you, but if you have personal integrity and strong moral principles, avoid doing this at all costs.
+For me as a writer, the effect of these authors’ masterpieces is often deeply personal.
+You won’t be able to find the beautiful thoughts they contain in any other literary form.
+I hope you enjoy the read and that it will inspire you to do your writing.
+This list is only an attempt to share some of the best essays available online.
+Next up, you may want to check the list of magazines and websites that accept personal essays.

 Rafal Reyzer